 Capitol Reef Weather in July

-The weather at Capitol Reef in July is hot with highs in the 90s and lows in the mid 60s degrees Fahrenheit.
+The Capitol Reef National Park weather July is hot with highs in the 90s and lows in the mid 60s degrees Fahrenheit.

-The summer monsoons are common in July so also be prepared with rain gear. for you and your camera!
+The summer monsoons at Capitol Reef are common in July so also be prepared with rain gear. for you and your camera!
 You’ll want to stay informed on the specific weather conditions and forecasts on the NPS website for the areas of the park you will visit.

 Capitol Reef AUDIO TOUR